intelligent002/kafka-backup-offline/README.md

 3. **Brokers**:
     - Handle data storage, replication, and client requests.
+    - Mount **Medium size & Fast I/O** drive for **data.**
     - Includes at least three brokers:
         - `kafka-broker-1`
         - `kafka-broker-2`
         - `kafka-broker-3`

+once the virtual machines are up and runnig, lets see what the Kafka-Backup-Offline can offer you:

 ---